Waterworks Museum (Cape Town)

 The Waterworks Museum is located on the northern side of Table Mountain, between the Woodhead and Hely-Hutchinson Reservoirs, in Cape Town, South Africa.
 The museum was founded in 1972 by Terence Timoney, a retired waterworks engineer.
-The museum houses a display of memorabilia from the construction of the dams on Table Mountain which include a beautifully restored narrow gauge steam engine.
+The museum houses a display of memorabilia from the construction of the dams on Table Mountain which include a restored narrow gauge steam engine.
 It has an interesting display of original equipment, hand tools, instruments and photographs and includes the original well-preserved steam locomotive used to haul equipment from the old cableway at Kasteelspoort.